 Several events have equipment and supplies students need to bring for their event.
 Advisors may put these items in the Advisor/Volunteer Hospitality Room at your own risk.
 Please only use this space to temporarily store items needed for competitive events, not student backpacks and purses.
 This space is only open to advisors and adult volunteers, students may not enter this room.
 The best place to keep personal items and competitive event equipment is your buses and vans.

 What should students wear?

-HOSA members are encouraged to wear business attire, HOSA Official Uniform, or appropriate attire for their competitive event.
+HOSA members should to wear business attire, HOSA Official Uniform, or appropriate attire for their competitive event (see event guidelines).
 Advisors please make sure your students are professionally and appropriately dressed for their events and our conference.
 We are representing HOSA to several professionals and sponsors.

 What will my students do when they are not competing?

 Students must be busy at all times – either with a competitive event, engaging in a Health Science or Leadership Workshop, participating in the volunteer service project, or attending the Health Science Expo.
 Students will not be allowed to “lounge” in common areas of campus and must display professional behavior at all times.
 Encourage your students to make room in their conference schedule for workshops, service projects, and the career fair.

 What about the Workshops?

 Several health science professionals have volunteered their time and talents to present a variety of engaging 50 minute workshops to our students.
 Please make sure your students are attending these workshops when they are not competing.
 We need to make sure there are 15-25 students participating in each session.

 What is the Health Science Education and Career Fair?

 Several post-secondary institutions and career opportunities will be available to speak with your students about careers as future health professionals on Monday, March 19.
 All members are strongly encouraged to participate in this fantastic opportunity.